CANON RAISES THE BAR

 One cool thing we learned about copying a photo on the MP980 is that you can leave it in the frame.
 The focus adjusted about 3/8 inch inside the frame to capture the image without removing it from the frame.

-And if you just have the negatives, it really isn't much more difficult to get a print using the including slide/negative carrier.
+And if you just have the negatives, it really isn't much more difficult to get a print using the included 35mm slide/negative carrier.
 More about that in the scanning section.

 Normal page printing to the MP980 was no challenge.
 Even duplex printing was fool-proof (just enable it from the Duplex Printing & Margin page of the printer driver).